 It seems that Biden will follow in Trump’s footsteps and continue to oust Sweden.
 Biden has thus made an active choice.
 They can no longer excuse themselves for not having any control over their wicked fellow countrymen.
 Biden can no longer pretend to be ignorant or pretend that he can do nothing about what is happening.
 Biden did not want to share with us.
 Biden, on the other hand, wants to share with the UK, Canada, Australia, New Zealand and Israel.
 Shared power is double power.
 It is an active choice that Biden and his predecessors have made.
 In March 2021, Biden invited 40 world leaders to a summit, and he included the prime ministers of Denmark and Norway, but not Sweden’s prime minister.
-The summit topics were officially about climate change and measures to rectify it.
-In reality, the summit was about energy and defense policy.
+The summit topics were officially about climate change and measures to rectify it, and Covid 19.
+In reality, the summit was about energy and alliances, ”who is in and who is out”.
 But then the participants are also required to be able to read between the lines.
-Saying things straight in plain words is far too risky for a world leader.
+Saying things straight in plain words is far too hazardous for a world leader.

 Stefan Löfven’s press secretary announced in the newspaper Expressen, that questions about the invitation list are referred to the US administration and that it is still too early to say whether Sweden will ”conspire with” neighboring countries before the meeting.
 Quote; fPlus, March 28, 2021